dedickinson/community/tutorials/deploy-dependency-track/index.md

 Once deployed you'll get a URL to access the API Server.
 The API Server can take a while (up to 30-mins) to download the required data from various data sources.
-During this time the API is not available so don't panic if you get an error trying to access the URL.

 #### Deploy the frontend